dvdgeroconnell/PODA-coursework/README.md

 As this is an individual module assessment repository, no contributions are expected.

 ## Author
-David O'Connell
+David O'Connell.

 ## Get Help
-Email the Author at the address above.
+Email the Author at the address in the table above.

 ## Overview - the *palmerpenguins* Dataset
 More detail can be found in the [palmerpenguins repository](https://allisonhorst.github.io/palmerpenguins/).